Or at least somewhat more secure servers.

 Securing Ubuntu: My first 10 minutes on a server, basic how to harden ubuntu server.
 Get a firewall.

-Nonetheless, a baseline important detail to use modern web services is SSL, a notoriously tedious process.
-This recently got easier and cheaper with Let’s Encrypt and their client software letsencruptnosudo or simp_le, or the full-stack webserver caddy, which automates the process.
+A baseline important detail to use modern web services is SSL, a notoriously tedious process.
+This recently got easier and cheaper with Let’s Encrypt and their client software letsencryptnosudo or simp_le, or the full-stack webserver caddy, which automates the process, or the EFF certbot.

-- it is easy to setup up a local SSL site.
+it is easy to setup up a local (optionally SSL) site.
 This costs $25, but saves you a few hours, so probably worth it.

 Summary: Don’t use it for actual server-side applications, because it will behave as if it’s secure while leaking information, but it’s ok for developing browser apps that don’t meaningfully communicate with the server.

 Oh wait, you actually want to do the SSL thing?